EnderCommunity/EnderFramework/README.md

 # EnderFramework
-EnderFramework is a framework, built using Electron, that can make it easier to build apps!
+EnderFramework is a framework, built using [Electron](https://electron.org), that can make it easier to build apps!

 *Follow [@EnderAdel](https://twitter.com/EnderAdel) on Twitter to keep yourself up-to-date on everything related to the framework.*

 ## Installation
-To run EnderFramework, you should have [npm](https://npmjs.com/) installed on your device.
+To run EnderFramework, you should have [NodeJS](https://nodejs.org/) installed on your device.
 Execute `npm install` to install all the modules.
 And then, after the installation process is done, execute `npm start`.
 (You can change the *start.js* to start any app)

 ## About
 You can find more about this framework in [`here`](https://enderadel.net/EnderFramework)!